ajitgoel/Notes/InterviewQuestions/SQLServer/Notes.md

 The ‘**fill factor**‘ option specifies how full SQL Server will make each index page.
 When there is no free space to insert new row on the index page, SQL Server will create new index page and transfer some rows from the previous page to the new one.
 This operation is called **page splits**.

-**Difference between delete table and truncate** DELETE TABLE syntax logs the deletes thus make the delete operation slow.
+**Difference between delete table and truncate** ==DELETE TABLE syntax logs the deletes thus make the delete operation slow.
 TRUNCATE table does not log any information but it logs information about deallocation of data page of the table so TRUNCATE table is faster as compared to delete table.
 √ DELETE table can have criteria while TRUNCATE can not.
-√ TRUNCATE table can not trigger.
+√ TRUNCATE table can not trigger.==

 **What are the different types of triggers in Sql SERVER 2000 ?**
 There are two types of triggers :-